DrewKeefer/hd-fund/content/en/strategy.md

 ---
 {{< brick_title >}}

-## Our strategy
+## Our approach

-#### This fund will be managed and governed by experts with experience -- people who have been directly impacted by Huntington's Disease.
+#### We want our work, and the way we do it, to reflect the kind of change we hope to see.
+We believe in the power of organising for change.

 {{< /brick_title>}}

 {{< brick_features>}}

-## Your donation will be channelled into two vital areas:
+## Your donation will be channelled into three vital areas:

 ---
 #### 1
-### Financial Access

-When, not if, a cure becomes publicly available, it won't come cheap.
-For families already burdened with the financial strain of care, loss, and medical costs, the price of a lifesaving treament could be out of reach.
-We will make sure they are not priced out of hope.
+### A movement of people that care about Huntington’s Disease.

+For too long the burden of fundraising and advocacy has been on the shoulders of a community that already holds too much.
+We are building a movement of people that will fight for the cure alongside us.
+The hope?
+That when we have to fight for the cure of Huntington’s Disease to be available to all, we have a worldwide movement of people behind us.

 ---
 #### 2
-### Supporting Research

-A cure may be on the horizon, but the journey from discover to delivery is long and expensive.
-We will invest in continued research to speed up access to safe, effective treatments, and ultimately, a cure that reaches the people who needs it most.
+### A fund to financially support families.

+Access to medical care is the foundation of our work.
+We believe that everyone should have access to medication, no matter their income.
+We are building a funding pot that individuals can access when in need.

+---
+#### 3
+### A space for activism, organizing, and mobilisation.

+We want to continue to build the platform to share stories of families, individuals, and organisations that are working tirelessly to fight HD.
+Our stories are important, and they are too often lost in the weight and continual loss of Huntington’s Disease.
+We want to work alongside partner organisations already doing the vital work and to share the HD story to all.

 {{< /brick_features>}}